maaalex/dTAO-Monitor/README.md

 ```

 ### **4. Modify Configuration**
-Customize the `config.xml` file according to your preferences before running the monitor.
+Customize the `config.yaml` file according to your preferences before running the monitor.

 #### **Example Configuration Structure**
 The configuration file allows you to specify network settings, monitoring intervals, and alert sounds.